Enes Sali

-Enes Sali (born 23 February 2006) is a professional footballer who plays as an attacking midfielder or a winger for Liga I club Farul Constanța.
+Enes Sali (born 23 February 2006) is a professional footballer who plays as an attacking midfielder or a winger for Major League Soccer club FC Dallas.
 Born in Canada, he represents Romania at international level.

 Early life

 Born in Toronto, Ontario, Sali played youth football for Woodbridge Strikers until the age of 11.
 In 2017, he was scouted by Barcelona during an international tournament and moved to the Catalans for two seasons, before they encountered issues with FIFA and had to release him.
 Former Romanian international Gheorghe Hagi then persuaded Sali's father to move back to Romania with his son, in order for the youngster to join Viitorul Constanța's academy.

 Club career

 Sali registered his senior debut for the now-renamed Farul Constanța on 9 August 2021, aged 15, in a 1–0 Liga I victory over Sepsi OSK.
 On 13 September that year, he became the youngest player to score in the Liga I at 15 years, six months and 21 days, after netting the last goal in a 5–0 defeat of Academica Clinceni.
+On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.

+Sali signed a multi-year contract with American Major League Soccer club FC Dallas on 4 December 2023.
+He began the season with their second team, North Texas SC, in MLS Next Pro, scoring his first goal in his third appearance on 14 April.
+He made his FC Dallas debut on 1 August 2024, in a 2024 Leagues Cup match against Mexican side Juárez.
+In January 2025, he was loaned to Al-Riyadh in the Saudi Pro League through July 2025.